 Why are we refreshing this policy?

 DEI is now a core part of our human rights and social issues advisory work, and it is critical that we align our external focus with our internal capability in this space.
-The PRI has recently hired a DEI Lead to accelerate our work in this area.
+The PRI has hired a DEI Lead to accelerate our work in this area.

 Our new DEI policy is the first step toward ensuring strong governance of this topic at the PRI.
 This has been rewritten with consultative feedback from our DEI Working Group, representatives from all our global locations and in collaboration with the Leadership Team.
 Alongside the policy, we have developed a guidance document which aims to bring the policy to life with definitions, examples and top tips.